darylmatuszak/auxfigs/README.md

 ## TESTING:
 1. Clone repo to localhost
 1. `cd` into repo
-1. Ensure `bats` is accessible in your path https://github.com/bats-core/bats-core
+1. Install [bats](https://github.com/bats-core/bats-core) to be accessible from your path OR if you have git you can run `git submodule init && git submodule update` to make it acessible for just auxfigs
 1. `make` to run tests

 ----